Indigenous Intellectual Property Program Grant

 On this page

-What is the Indigenous Intellectual Property Program grant
+About the Indigenous IP Program grant

-The Indigenous Intellectual Property Program (IIPP) grant funds eligible Indigenous organizations to support participation in World Intellectual Property Organization (WIPO) sessions, small-scale initiatives and projects related to intellectual property (IP), Indigenous knowledge (IK) and Indigenous cultural expressions (ICEs).
-The IIPP grant is administered by Innovation, Science and Economic Development (ISED) Canada.
+The Indigenous Intellectual Property Program (IIPP) grant is designed to support increased engagement in the IP system by Indigenous peoples in Canada.
+The grant funds eligible Indigenous organizations to support participation in World Intellectual Property Organization (WIPO) sessions, small-scale initiatives and projects related to intellectual property (IP), Indigenous Knowledge (IK) and Indigenous Cultural Expressions (ICEs).

-In addition, IIPP grants facilitate Indigenous peoples' use of the IP system to protect their innovations and creations, including those based on IK and ICEs, as well as to develop tools, guidelines or protocols with respect to the protection and use of IP and IP-related IK and ICEs.
+• develop tools, guidelines or protocols with respect to the protection and use of IP and IP-related IK and ICEs.

 See Introduction to Intellectual Property Rights and the Protection of Indigenous Knowledge and Cultural Expressions in Canada for more information about the relationship between IP, IK, and ICEs.

-What can the IIPP grants fund
+What do the grants fund?

-1) World Intellection Property Organization (WIPO) Travel Stream
+1. World Intellection Property Organization (WIPO) Travel

 Grants for Indigenous organizations for travel to WIPO sessions and events related to IP and IK and ICEs, particularly the Intergovernmental Committee on Intellectual Property, Genetic Resources, Traditional Knowledge and Folklore, up to $5000 per person per organization for a single trip.
 Grants under this stream can fund required preparation work, travel costs, and other related fees.
 Please note that only Accredited Observers or those that have applied to be an Accredited Observer will be eligible for funding.
 If selected for a grant, confirmation of accreditation may be required.